cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 1. Compactor initializes Grouper and Planner.
 2. Compactor retrieves block's meta.json and call Grouper to group blocks for compaction.
-3. Grouper generates compaction plans:
+3. Grouper generates compaction groups:
    1. Grouper groups source blocks into unpartitioned groups.
    2. For each unpartitioned group:
       1. Calculates partition number.
 Partition number indicates how many partitions one unpartitioned group would be partitioned into based on the total size of indices and number of time series from each source blocks in the unpartitioned group.
       2. Assign source blocks into each partition with partition ID (value is in range from 0 to Partition Number - 1).
 Note that one source block could be used in multiple partitions.
 So multiple partition ID could be assigned to same source block.
 Check the examples in [Compaction Partitioning Examples](#compaction-partitioning-examples)
-      3. Generates compaction plan that indicates which partition ID each blocks got assigned.
+      3. Generates compaction group that indicates which partition ID each blocks got assigned.
+      4. Partitioned compaction group information would be stored in block storage in order for cleaner to pick it up later.
-4. Grouper returns compaction plans to Compactor.
+4. Grouper returns compaction groups to Compactor.
-5. Compactor iterates over each compaction plan (partitioned group).
+5. Compactor iterates over each partitioned compaction group.
 For each iteration, calls Planner to make sure the group is ready for compaction.
-6. Planner collects all compaction plans which are ready for compaction.
+6. Planner collects all compaction groups which are ready for compaction.
-   1. For each compaction plan and for each blocks in the plan:
+   1. For each compaction group and for each blocks in the plan:
       1. Make sure the source block fits within the time range of the group.
       2. Make sure the source block with assigned partition ID is currently not used by another ongoing compaction.
+This could utilize visit marker file that is introduced in #4805 by expanding it for each partition ID of the source block.
    2. If all blocks in the group are ready to be compacted, mark status of those blocks along with assigned partition ID as `pending`.
+   3. The status information of each partition ID would be stored in block storage in order for cleaner to pick it up later.
-7. Return all ready compaction plans to Compactor.
+7. Return all ready compaction groups to Compactor.
-8. Compactor starts compacting partitioned blocks from compaction plans.
+8. Compactor starts compacting partitioned blocks from compaction groups.
 Once compaction completed, Compactor would upload deletion marker for the source blocks in the plan.
 Also, it would mark status of all blocks along with assigned partition ID in the group as `completed`.

 ### Clean up Workflow

 Cleaner would periodically check any source blocks having a deletion marker.
-If there is a deletion marker for the block, Cleaner should retrieve compaction plan to get all partition IDs assigned to this block.
+If there is a deletion marker for the block, Cleaner should retrieve compaction group information from block storage to get all partition IDs assigned to this block as well as status information of each partition ID.
 If this source block's all assigned partition ID have status set to `completed`, this source block can be deleted.
 Otherwise, skip deletion.

 ## Performance